elron/Jimbory/README.md

 ### Microsoft Word - Fonts arn't working

 That why there are TTF files included.
 Install them and you are ready to go :)
+(Navigate to "Fonts" folder --> "ttf - for microsoft users" folder)

 ### Help Download